• Skip to primary navigation

 • Email

-Silky Smooth Gluten-Free Cookie Dough (Dairy Free Option)
+Edible Gluten-Free Cookie Dough (Dairy Free Option)

 Jump to Recipe Print Recipe

 I love cookie dough, but I haven’t had it in so long because I have celiac disease.
-People with celiac disease are forbidden from eating gluten, a protein found in wheat, rye, barley and sometimes oats.
+People with celiac disease are forbidden from eating gluten, a protein found in wheat, rye, barley, and sometimes oats.

 Making Gluten-Free Cookie Dough